rp729/07-Network-Programming/socket-timeout.md

 # Setting and Getting The Default Socket Timeout

-Sometimes, you need tomanipulate the default values of certain propertiesof a socket library,for example, the socket timeout.
+Sometimes, you need tomanipulate the default values of certain properties of a socket library,for example, the socket timeout.

 ![](/assets/timeout.PNG)